Allisonwonderlax13/https-github.com-obsproject-obs-studio./Getting-Started-With-OBS-Studio-Development.md

 It's also recommended to examine some of the default plugins to see how they interact with the API in OBS Studio.
 Note that the OBS core (/libobs) is separate from the OBS UI (/ui), which is also separate from OBS core plugins (/plugins), so you can begin to see how the different modules of code fit together.

-### 4. Check out issues on the Bug Tracker
+### 4. Check out issues on the Ideas page and the Bug Tracker

+Many user post ideas and suggestions for improvements to OBS on the OBS Ideas page.
+You can find the Ideas page (Fider) here: [https://ideas.obsproject.com/](https://ideas.obsproject.com/)

-You can find the OBS Studio Bug Tracker here: [https://obsproject.com/mantis/](https://obsproject.com/mantis/)
+Also, you can find the OBS Studio Bug Tracker here: [https://obsproject.com/mantis/](https://obsproject.com/mantis/)

 The bug tracker uses your [forum](https://obsproject.com/forum/) login credentials, so you don't have to log in twice.

-Feel free to explore issues, suggestions, and bugs, and if you feel so inclined, try your hand at fixing/implementing an issue!
+Feel free to explore ideas, issues, suggestions, and bugs, and if you feel so inclined, try your hand at implementing one!

 ## Plugin Development